 Despite all the worrying we do about high taxes—and all the planning and conniving we do to minimize what we owe—the vast majority of us let the government dip deeper into our pockets during the year than we have to.

 The evidence?
-The tens of millions of tax-refund checks the U.S. Treasury mails out each spring are proof that employees routinely have too much withheld from their paychecks.
-During 2011, the IRS issued refunds to more than 100 million Americans.
-That means three out of four returns filed for 2011 called for money back.
-All told, the government sent about $318 billion to taxpayers, with the average refund around $2,900.
+The tens of millions of tax refund checks the U.S. Treasury mails out each spring are proof that employees routinely have too much withheld from their paychecks.
+During 2015, the IRS issued refunds to more than 109 million Americans.
+That means about three out of four tax returns filed for 2014 called for money back.
+All told, the government sent about $306 billion to taxpayers, with the average refund around $2,800.

-Yes, we love our springtime refunds.
+Yes, we love our springtime tax refund.
 In fact, it's clear that many of us are addicted to them.
-But there is a better way: Use a Form W-4 to adjust your withholding so it more closely matches what you'll owe the government.
+But there is a better way: Use Form W-4 to adjust your withholding so it more closely matches what you'll owe the government.

 The form basically tells your employer how much of your salary NOT to tax during the year because the IRS won't get to tax it at tax time, thanks to exemptions, deductions, tax credits and other perfectly legal ways to hold down your tax tab.